berthyf96/visvib-tomography/README.md

 An animated video takes up a lot of storage (~1.2 GB), so we provide a limited number of pre-written videos, specifically for: `defect_03`, `defect_08`, and `damped_defect_03`.

+## Custom Cube Simulation
+For reference, we provide some files useful for making your own simulated cube data.

+### COMSOL analyses
+`comsol/template.mph` is the COMSOL file that can be edited to make your own cube forward model.
+For example, you can change the dimensions of the box, defect shape and location, and material properties.

+`comsol/run_comsol_sim.m` takes the COMSOL file, run transient analyses and a modal analysis, and saves the results of these analyses.

 ## Animation Script
 To make an animated video from COMSOL transient analysis results, run
 ```